Naledi-Mokhethi/HospitalQueue/README.md

 - Login for Nurse's to limit access to functionalities such as the dequeue.
 - Login will use a RESTful Authentication API.
 - A get patients records that will read and export the history of the ER Patients for audit purposes.
-- Browser data caching to keep the data when the browser is closed.

 ### Credit
 - The UI Template was acquired on themewagon.com